ChimJohn/Lakehouse-Stock-Anaytics/README.md

 Databricks Free Edition serverless doesn't allow setting `spark.conf` properties for S3 credentials.
 Using `boto3` with explicit credentials bypasses this restriction entirely.

 **Why is the Lambda package built with Docker?**
 The Lambda runtime runs on Amazon Linux x86_64.
 Building on an M-series Mac produces ARM binaries that crash on Lambda.
-Docker with `--platform linux/amd64` cross-compiles correctly.
+Docker with `--platform linux/amd64` cross-compiles correctly using Rosetta 2.

 **Why is the Databricks workspace created manually?**
 Databricks Free Edition doesn't expose account-level APIs, so Terraform can't provision the workspace itself.
 This mirrors real enterprise setups where workspace provisioning is a separate bootstrap step.